Jiaoyang-Li/Flatland/Round 1/ECBS/README.md

 ```
 ./ECBS -m ../map.txt  -a ../agents.txt -o ../paths.txt -t 60 -w 1.2 --makespan 1000
 ```
+NOTE:
+The above cmd is for running from ./ECBS folder.
+If run the code from a different folder, please relocate the agents.txt, map.txt files.

 The resulting solution is guaranteed to be:
 * conflict-free.